Cray-HPE/docs-csm/operations/network/gateway_testing.md

 The test will find the first UAI `cray-uai-gateway-test` image to create the test UAI.
 A different image may optionally be specified by using the `--imagename` option.

-## Running gateway tests on a device outside the system
+## Running Gateway Tests on a Device Outside the System

 The following steps must be performed on the system where the test is to be run: